 Here’s the bread dough recipe I’ve been using for a while.
 I mostly use it for pizza crusts but it’s also great for loaves and rolls and a bunch of other stuff.
-It’s adapted from the simplest recipes and techniques in Artisan Bread in Five Minutes a Day.
-There is also a newer edition of the book although I haven’t seen what’s different in it.
+It’s adapted from the simplest recipes and techniques in Artisan Bread in Five Minutes a Day (affiliate link).
+There is also a newer edition (affiliate link) of the book although I haven’t seen what’s different in it.

 - 3 cups warm water

 - 1.5 tbsp active dry yeast

 - 1.5 tbsp coarse salt (sea salt, kosher salt, etc.)

 Then add the flours and stir until of consistent hydration.

 That’s it!
 Now you just let it rise for a while, and then tear off a hunk of the dough and use it for whatever you want.
 Keep it in the refrigerator; cover it tightly if you like it to get a beer-like aroma, otherwise leave it cracked open a bit and just make sure you keep on adding enough moisture every few days.